Master of Studies (coursework or coursework and dissertation)

 The course develops students' higher order thinking skills, knowledge and communication through the opportunity to consider complex problems and issues from the perspectives of multiple disciplines.

 After completing four units (24 points) of optional breadth, students will nominate an area of disciplinary or cross-disciplinary depth in which they will take a minimum of four units (24 points) that will include a substantial research-based project, capstone experience and/or piece of scholarship.
-Other units may be selected from multiple disciplines to inform study in the area of disciplinary or cross-disciplinary depth and students must also take one core unit (6 points) on interdisciplinary methodologies.
+Other units may be selected from multiple disciplines to inform study in the area of disciplinary or cross-disciplinary depth and students are also encouraged to take one core unit (6 points) on interdisciplinary methodologies.

 - Course title